 The feather stitch and its variations are used in surface embroidery to create airy lines of stitching along curves or straight lines.
 It's one of the most basic and popular embroidery stitches and can be used to create an edge finish or a surface embroidery stitch.
 It's also handy for stitching elements in place on an embroidery project and for attaching appliques.
 A feather stitch can be marked on the fabric or worked as a counted stitch.
 It is worked using open half-loops of stitching in single or multiple rows.
-There are several popular variations on the basic feather stitch.Continue to 2 of 6 below.
+There are several popular variations on the basic feather stitch.

 Straight Feather Stitch

-This stitch looks really pretty when used as an edging for a redwork embroidery design.
-You can also work it in two rows, with the stitch facing opposite directions and the rows spaced 1 or 2 inches apart.
-Between the two rows, you can fill in with additional stitches of various types to create a custom band of stitches.
-Another good application of the straight feather stitch is to secure the sides of a ribbon or decorative fabric.Continue to 4 of 6 below.
+This stitch looks pretty when used as an edging for a redwork embroidery design.
+You can also work it in two rows, with the stitch facing opposite directions and the rows spaced 1 to 2 inches apart.
+The space between rows can be filled with additional stitches of various types to create a custom band of stitches.
+Another application of straight feather stitch is to secure the sides of a ribbon or decorative fabric.

 Closed Feather Stitch

-The closed feather stitch is worked in the same manner as the basic feather stitch with the exception of the loops lining up along the side edges, forming a closed edge.
-When working the closed feather stitch, the entry point of the successive loops is placed in the same spot on the fabric as the exit point of the preceding loops.
-The close feather stitch can be used as a couching stitch for tacking down lengths of ribbon.Continue to 5 of 6 below.
+The movements of closed feather stitch are the same as basic feather stitch except the loops line up along the side edges, forming a closed edge.
+When working closed feather stitch, the entry point of the successive loops is in the same spot on the fabric as the exit point of the preceding loop.
+The close feather stitch is used for borders and wide lines and can be used as a couching stitch for tacking down lengths of ribbon.

-The straight feather stitch also can be worked with a straight edge along the both sides or along the center of a stitched band.Continue to 6 of 6 below.
+The straight feather stitch also can be worked with a straight edge along the both sides or along the center of a stitched band.

-Double Feather Variation
+Double Feather Stitch

 This decorative variation is useful for wide borders and bands.
 It looks particularly beautiful when used as a banded strip of embroidery on clothing, table linens, and bed skirts.
 For maximum decorative impact, apply the double feature stitch a few inches from the hemmed edge.